Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/deploy.md

 chapter: 6
 ---

-Once you have a functional custom plugin, you need to deploy it to your
+Once you have a functional custom plugin, you need to deploy it to
-{{site.base_gateway}} data planes in order to use it.
-There are multiple methods for deploying custom plugins, which one you choose will largely depend on your particular {{site.base_gateway}} environment and technology choices.
+{{site.base_gateway}} in order to use it.
+There are multiple methods for deploying custom plugins, which one you choose will largely depend on your particular {{site.base_gateway}} environment and other technology choices.
 This section will cover popular deployment options and provide a reference to further instructions.